Skip To Content

 Program

 The Fellow spends one year working as a special legislative assistant on the staff of a member of Congress or congressional committee.
 Activities may involve conducting legislative or oversight work, assisting in congressional hearings and debates, and preparing briefs and writing speeches.
-The fellow also attends an orientation program administered by the American Association for the Advancement of Science (AAAS) on congressional and executive branch operations, which includes guidance in the congressional placement process and a year-long seminar series on science and public policy issues.
-The AAAS also administers many other aspects of the program for the Optica/MRS fellow, as well as other fellows sponsored by nearly two dozen scientific societies.
+The Fellow also attends an orientation program administered by the American Association for the Advancement of Science (AAAS) on congressional and executive branch operations, which includes guidance in the congressional placement process and a year-long seminar series on science and public policy issues.
+The AAAS also administers many other aspects of the program for the Optica/MRS Fellow, as well as other fellows sponsored by nearly two dozen scientific societies.

 Criteria